top of page

 Let the woman learn in silence with all subjection.

-If an unmarried woman or a woman who has no husband in the faith, has a questions let her direct her questions privately unto the minister in the Church who have rule over the church for the edification of the body.
+• If an unmarried woman or a woman who has no husband in the faith has a question, let her direct her questions privately unto the ministers in the Church who have rule over the church for the edification of the body.

 Ephesians 4:11-12